rvijay333/Highly-Simplified-Mini-Core-Unit/README.md

               // IF WE HAD NOT KEPT WE=1 , THEN MAYBE WE COULD HAVE USED LAST FOUR BITS FOR ENABLING OR DISABLING THE WE(WRITE ENABLE SIGNAL)

 ```
+in this test bench , there are different operands stored in , reg[0] to reg[6] , while reg[7] is updated with result values according to the incoming instruction
 ## RESULTS :
 ### For tb_shader_core.v
 ![simulation result](https://github.com/rvijay333/Highly-Simplified-Mini-Core-Unit/blob/main/Results/testbench_display.png)